 Using the web front end, it is possible to restart the EIGER2 control service, trigger an update, and to shut down and to reboot the detector control unit.
-Any further control of the detector is carried out via the SIMPLON API (see separate documentation).
+Any further control of the detector is carried out via the SIM-PLON API (see separate documentation).

-Figure 4.4: Front view of the detector control unit (not in actual configuration).
+Figure 4.4: Front view of the detector control unit.